Betti Spectral Gluing: Introduction

 Kapustin and Witten \cite{KW} discovered that many structures of the Geometric Langlands program fit naturally into the framework of four-dimensional TFT, and more specifically, a topological twist of $\cN=4$ super Yang-Mills.
 In particular, in its spectral realization, the invariant assigned to a closed surface $S$ is a category of $B$-branes on the moduli $\Loc_G(S)$ of $G$-local systems on $S$.
 To make the link with the Geometric Langlands program more precise, one needs to specify the category of $B$-branes.

-In the traditional Geometric Langlands program of Beilinson and Drinfeld \cite{BD}, one assumes $S$ is a smooth projective complex curve algebraic curve, and works with the de Rham moduli $\Conn_G(X)$ of flat $G$-connections on $X$.
-While $\Loc_G(S)$ and $\Conn_G(S)$ are analytically equivalence, they have different algebraic structures.
+In the traditional Geometric Langlands program of Beilinson and Drinfeld \cite{BD}, the role of $S$ is played by a smooth projective complex algebraic curve $S^{\mathit{alg}}$.
+One works with the de Rham moduli $\Conn_G(S^{\mathit{alg}})$ of flat $G$-connections on $S^{\mathit{alg}}$.
+While the analytic stacks underyling $\Conn_G(S^{\mathit{alg}})$ and $\Loc_G(S)$ (for $S$ the surface given by $S^{\mathit{alg}}$ with its classical topology) are equivalent, they have different algebraic structures.
 On the one hand, categories of quasicoherent sheaves on $\Conn_G(S)$ are not locally constant in the algebraic curve $S$, and so are not the invariants of a TFT.
 On the other hand, categories of quasicoherent sheaves on $\Loc_G(S)$ manifestly depend only on the topological surface $S$.
-For example, it follows from the results of~\cite{BFN} that the category $\QC(\Loc_G(S))$ of all quasicoherent sheaves, or more concretely, the small category $\Perf(\Loc_G(S))$ of perfect complexes, fits into a fully extended $(3+1)$-dimensional oriented TFT.
+Moreover, it follows from the results of~\cite{BFN} that the category $\QC(\Loc_G(S))$ of all quasicoherent sheaves, fits into a fully extended $(3+1)$-dimensional oriented TFT.

-Going further, as explained by Arinkin and Gaitsgory~\cite{AG}, quasicoherent sheaves alone are too naive to be the spectral category in the Geometric Langlands correspondence.
+In the de Rham setup, refining the ideas of Beilinson-Drinfeld, Arinkin and Gaitsgory~\cite{AG} explained that quasicoherent sheaves are too naive to be the spectral category in the Geometric Langlands correspondence.
 Most glaringly, they are not compatible with parabolic induction: the Eisenstein series and constant term constructions fail to give a continuous adjunction.
-Arinkin and Gaitsgory developed a beautiful solution to this problem by expanding from quasicoherent sheaves to ind-coherent sheaves with nilpotent singular support, showing it provided the minimal solution compatible with parabolic induction.
+Arinkin and Gaitsgory developed a beautiful solution to this problem by expanding from quasicoherent sheaves to ind-coherent sheaves with nilpotent singular support.
+Moreover, they showed this category provides the minimal solution compatible with parabolic induction.